Polymer/old-docs-site/app/2.0/start/first-element/intro.md

 To install the element's dependencies and run the demo:

-1. Run `bower install` from the repo directory:
+1. Run `polymer install` from the repo directory:

-        bower install
+        polymer install

     This installs the components and dependencies required to use the Polymer library and other web components.